You are here

 Advanced Short Story Seminar: Chicano Voices

-Course Description: In this unique seminar-style course, students will examine Chicano identity and perspectives through the lens of short stories by Mexican-Americans.
-We will enjoy reading and discussing stories in their original Spanish form by a variety of acclaimed Chicano authors such as Miguel Méndez, Rosaura Sánchez, Tomás Rivera, Sabine Ulibarrí and Rolando Hinojosa, among others.
+Course Description: In this unique seminar-style course, students will gain insight into Mexican-American culture and identity by exploring short stories by written by Mexican-American authors themselves.
+We will enjoy reading and discussing stories in their original Spanish form by some of the most acclaimed Chicano authors such as Miguel Méndez, Rosaura Sánchez, Tomás Rivera, Sabine Ulibarrí, Rolando Hinojosa among many others.

-Designed for advanced students, this course will provide you with the venue in which to enhance your speaking and comprehension skills in Spanish, expand your vocabulary, and enjoy stimulating and lively discussion while deepening your understanding of Mexican-American culture.
+Designed for advanced students, this course will provide you an opportunity to discover fascinating literature, expand your vocabulary and reading comprehension skills, and enjoy stimulating and lively discussion.

 Register Now | Current Schedule